All the Right Wrongs

 All the Right Wrongs is the debut EP by American singer-songwriter Emily Osment.
 The extended play album was released on October 26, 2009, by Wind-up Records.
 Osment began work on the EP in mid-2008, while filming episodes of the Disney Channel series Hannah Montana.
 Osment worked with writers and producers such as Max Collins and Tony Fagenson, among others.
 Osment has stated that she feels she is different from most Disney artists because she feels she has "spunk", and that it can be seen on her album.
-This EP is no longer available on streaming platforms for unknown reasons.
+This extended play is no longer available on digital platforms.

 The music on All the Right Wrongs mainly incorporates pop-rock characteristics, with emphasis on the bass and drums in the majority of the songs.
 The album also makes heavy use of auto-tune, and has an indie rock feel to it as well.
 Osment has stated that Alanis Morissette was one of the biggest influences on the album, and listed Morissette's album, Jagged Little Pill, as a major influence for her music, especially the album's lead single, "All the Way Up".
 The album itself was given a mixed review from critics, who complimented Osment for signing with Wind-up Records, as opposed to Hollywood Records, as much of the Disney Channel artists do.
 The album was met with less commercial success in the US however, failing to chart in the upper half of the Billboard 200 album's chart.

 The album's lead single, "All the Way Up", was released on August 25, 2009.
 It was met with mixed reviews from critics, and was successful in Australia and managed peaking in the Canadian Hot 100 chart at number 77.
 The single garnered success in the Australian Top Hitseekers Chart, where it peaked at number ten becoming Osment's first top ten hit in Australia.
 The follow-up single, "You Are the Only One", was released to Radio Disney on February 27 the following year.
 Two more singles were released to Radio Disney as well, including "Average Girl", which was released on March 12, 2010, and "What About Me", released a day later on March 13, 2010.
 The album was mainly promoted through live performances, most notably during Osment's extensive touring, which included her own tours, "Emily Osment's Halloween Bash", as well as her "Clap Your Hands" tour.